 - Your cancer specialist can advise about the best timing for you based on your treatment plan.

-Talk to your specialist about receiving the COVID–to19 vaccination before starting cancer treatment.
+Talk to your specialist about receiving the COVID–19 vaccination before starting cancer treatment.

-- See the ATAGI COVID-19 vaccination decision guide for people with immunocompromise for further information.
+For more information see: COVID-19 vaccination decision guide for people with immunocompromise

 Vaccination for families, friends and carers